edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 !!! note
     Functions can be declared in a profile but not used in the pipeline `ExecutionOrder`  allowing them to be added to the pipeline `ExecutionOrder` later at runtime if needed.

-## Input Data Not An EdgeX Event

-What if my input data isn't an EdgeX Event ?
+## What if my input data isn't an EdgeX Event ?

 The default `TargetType` for data flowing into the functions pipeline is an EdgeX event.
 There are cases when this incoming data might not be an EdgeX event.
 In these cases the `Pipeline` can be configured using `UseTargetTypeOfByteArray=true` to set the `TargetType` to be a byte array, i.e. `byte[]`.
 The first function in the pipeline must then be one that can handle the `byte[]`data.
 The **compression**,  **encryption** and **export** functions are examples of pipeline functions that will take input data that is `byte[]`.
 Here is an example of how to configure the functions pipeline to **compress**, **encrypt** and then **export** the  `byte[]` data via HTTP.